The Science of Self-Love: 25 Data-Backed Practices

 What Are Self-Love Techniques?

 Self-love techniques are practices that help you embrace and appreciate yourself, imperfections and all.
-They guide you to recognize your inherent worth and approach yourself with compassion.
-These methods shift your inner voice from harsh criticism to gentle support, much like the principles found in modern healing touch therapy.
+These self-love techniques guide you to recognize your inherent worth and approach yourself with compassion.
+They shift your inner voice from harsh criticism to gentle support, much like the principles found in modern healing touch therapy.

 “Self-love is not selfish; you cannot truly love another until you know how to love yourself.” – Unknown